 • Claim against at-fault driver

 In addition to the above claim, you may also be entitled to claim the driver who is at fault.
 First, you have to provide proof that some blame, is the driver of the car.

 Some of the benefits you can claim if you suffer injuries due to the collision include, medical expenses, replacement of income, etc. It all depends on the circumstances of the accident.

 In Ontario, the laws on auto insurance are complex and change frequently.
 It is advisable to seek the guidance of a personal injury lawyer to advise you on the measures to take.
-You can reach out to out Toronto Personal Injury lawyers, at Kalsi & Associates for a free consultation.
+You can reach out to out Toronto Personal Injury lawyers, at Kalsi & Associates at 1-844-905-2993 for a FREE consultation.